 If these situations do not apply, a 1098-T should have been generated and mailed to the student's address.
-Please verify the address by calling the Registrar's office at 903.566.7215 or through myUTTyler .
+Please verify the address by e-mailing enrollment services at firstname.lastname@example.org or through myUTTyler.

 The tuition and fee payments reflected on my 1098-T form do not match my records.
 Why not?

-When reviewing your records please take into consideration actual dates the charges were placed on to your account in order to reconcile your records to the amounts on the form.
-The 1098-T form reflects charges and refunds made within the calendar year.
+When reviewing your records please take into consideration actual dates the charges were paid on to your account in order to reconcile your records to the amounts on the form.
+The 1098-T form reflects payments and financial aid made within the calendar year.